tanghel/starter-dapp/react-delegationdashboard/README.md

 In the application's src folder there are 3 config files (config.internal.ts, config.testnet.ts, config.mainnet.ts).

 Based on the environment used the configs will need to be updated:
-- delegationContract : should contain the address of the Delegation Smart Contract received after the creation of Delegation Smart Contract
+- multisigContract : should contain the address of the Multisig Smart Contract received after the creation of Multisig Smart Contract
 - also check the walletAddress, apiAddress and explorerAddress

 ### Step 3.
 Run locally